Rostock–Laage Airport: History

+Early years

 Construction of the airport began in 1979 as a National People's Army facility.
 It became operational in 1984 with the Fighter Wing JBG 77 and the Navy Fighter Wing 28.
 It was deactivated by the Bundeswehr in 1990 and was reactivated in 1993 when Jagdgeschwader 73 was posted there.
 In the same year the Rostock-Laage-Güstrow GmbH begins civilian operations on a 60 hectare section of the airport.

+Development since the 2000s

-The airport is expected to post losses of €2.8 million for 2013 while the passenger numbers decreased by 12 percent in the same year.
+The airport was expected to post losses of €2.8 million for 2013 while the passenger numbers decreased by 12 percent in the same year.
 As the government of Mecklenburg-Vorpommern is not willing to give additional financial aid, the airport operator may face bankruptcy in the near future.
 In October 2014, Rainer Schwarz, a former general manager of Berlin Brandenburg Airport was appointed to the same position at Rostock–Laage Airport.

-After the British regional airline Flybmi, which operated flights to Munich and Stuttgart ceased the operation and declared bankruptcy, Lufthansa took over the route from Rostock to Munich with a twice daily rotation (except from Wednesday and Saturday) with Bombardier CRJ900 aircraft.
+After the British airline Flybmi, which operated domestic flights to Munich and Stuttgart ceased the operation and declared bankruptcy, Lufthansa took over the route from Rostock to Munich with up to two daily rotations with Bombardier CRJ900 aircraft.
+However, this service has since been terminated.

 In 2019, the airport suffered a sharp downfall in passenger numbers with a decrease by more than half to just 148,000.
 This was mainly caused by the shutdown of Germania which operated several leisure routes from Rostock.
 In February 2021, Lufthansa Aviation Training relocated their practical training from Bremen Airport to Rostock.

+On the airfield it is a part of the major maneuver held in June 2023, held under the leadership of the German Air Force Air Defender 23 it is the greatest exercise of air forces since NATO was announced.

+In November 2024, Condor announced it would terminate their two-weekly, summer seasonal route from Rostock to Palma de Mallorca, citing low profitability.